 The comprehensive curriculum features interactive webinars and more than 85 recorded online lectures.
 During the program, participants will also have access to the Harvard Medical School Countway Library digital holdings.

-Upon fulfilling the P-CSRT program requirements, participants will receive a Certificate of Completion.
+Upon fulfilling the program requirements, participants will receive a Certificate of Completion.
 Learners can also apply to become an Associate Member of Harvard University Alumni Associations.
 As a member of the HMS alum community, participants will be invited to attend Harvard Medical School Postgraduate Medical Education alum events.

 “Clinical research fuels new insights into disease mechanisms and new therapies enabling improved patient outcomes,” said Ajay K. Singh, senior associate dean for postgraduate medical education at Harvard Medical School.
 “By making high-impact clinical research skills training and education available in Poland, we advance the HMS mission to nurture a diverse, inclusive community dedicated to alleviating suffering and improving health and well-being.”